Mark-MDO47/ArduinoWS2812bClock/README.md

 # ESP32 WS2812b Clock
 Experimenting with this incredible low-priced WS2812b 241-LED disk.

 I found that feeding it enough power required some work.
 When the inner rings are starved for power they behave erratically.
 The wiring shipped with the 241-LED disk, connected daisy chain, doesn't work reliably with the breadboard power scheme I used in the past for the 93-LED disks.
-I soldered in the sort of bus bar connections I used in the graduation cap project and now all the LEDs behave reliably.
+I soldered in the sort of bus bar connections I used in the graduation cap project and now all the LEDs behave reliably: https://github.com/Mark-MDO47/ESP32WS2812bClock/blob/main/images/LED_241_busPower.jpg

 Dimensions of the disk are here: https://github.com/Mark-MDO47/ESP32WS2812bClock/blob/main/images/LED_241_Dimensions.jpg